-With 25-years in the international art world, including almost two decades at Sotheby’s and four years as CEO of Masterpiece London, Nazy felt that art fairs (all white marquees and bright lights) weren’t doing justice to the art or creating an experience conducive to discovery.
-So, she started her own, Eye of the Collector - where works are show in a grand domestic setting and art complements architecture.
-As art lovers and collectors, at Corinthia London we are delighted to be sole hotel partner to the fair and took a little time to sit down with Nazy and find out more.
+With 25 years in the international art world, including almost two decades at Sotheby’s and four years as CEO of Masterpiece London, Nazy felt that art fairs (all white marquees and bright lights) weren’t doing justice to the art or creating an experience conducive to discovery.
+So, she started her own, Eye of the Collector - where works are shown in a grand domestic setting and art complements architecture.
+As art lovers and collectors, at Corinthia London we are delighted to be a hotel partner to the fair and took a little time to sit down with Nazy and find out more.

-We are lucky enough to live on the coast so often I start the day with a swim in the ocean.
-Coming originally from a warm climate I never thought I would enjoy British water, but now I find it energising.
-If it’s a week day I quickly shower, change and am on zooms, calls and meetings through from morning into the early evenings.
-Luckily my husband Simon, who is also our Creative Director, is a good cook and we always stop for an hour around 1pm and eat together, catching up on our joint projects.
-Natalie, our fantastic Fair Director comes down usually once a week and we work on the upcoming fair or brainstorm new ideas.
-Two or three times a week I jump onto the London train for meetings, openings and to catch up on cultural happenings.
+We are lucky enough to live on the coast so I often start the day with a swim in the ocean.
+Coming originally from a warm climate, I never thought I would enjoy British water but now I find it energising.
+If it’s a weekday I quickly shower, change and am on Zooms, calls and in meetings from morning until early evening.
+Luckily my husband Simon, who is also our Creative Director, is a good cook and we pause for an hour around 1pm and eat together, catching up on our joint projects.
+Natalie, our fantastic Fair Director, will usually visit once a week and we work on the upcoming fair or brainstorm new ideas.
+Two or three times a week, I jump onto the London train for meetings, openings and to catch up on cultural happenings.

-With everything that has been happening recently in the wider world I am very grateful for everything that we have on a daily basis.
+With everything that has been happening recently in the wider world, I am very grateful for everything that we have on a daily basis.
 Often at weekends friends come to stay and we will wander into Folkestone along the coastal path.
-Folkestone has the UK’s largest collection of site-specific outdoor sculpture and we visit works on show exhibited as part of the Triennial, followed by lunch at one of the new restaurants on the beach or old favourite, Rocksalt.
-In the evening we barbecue by the ocean with friends joining us from far and wide.
-After a year largely starved of art, I take huge pleasure in visiting museums, galleries, artist studios and auction houses.
+Folkestone has the UK’s largest collection of site-specific outdoor sculpture and we visit works on show exhibited as part of the Triennial, followed by lunch at one of the new restaurants on the beach or an old favourite, Rocksalt.
+In the evening, we barbecue by the ocean with friends joining us from far and wide.

 That’s easy.
 The day my daughter was born.